apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo/README.md

 ### colors

-A mapping of named keys and their corresponding hex color codes.
-You can use this object to write CSS-in-JS rules like this:
+An object mapping semantic names to hex strings.
+All of these colors are drawn from [Space Kit](https://github.com/apollographql/space-kit#colors).
+You can use this utility to write CSS-in-JS rules like this:

 ```js
 import {colors} from 'gatsby-theme-apollo';